guilmont/GP-Tool/README.md

    ```

 2. Building from source code allows these following options:
-  - HIDPI: Scales GUI by a factor of 2, allows for approppriate sizing in hidpi screens (default OFF);
+  - HIDPI: Scales GUI by a factor of 2, allows for appropriate sizing in hidpi screens (default OFF);
   - COMPILE_GUI: Compiles graphical user interface (default ON);
   - COMPILE_LIBRARIES: Compiles and install dynamic libraries for batching with C++ (default ON);